-- We have audited the accompanying financial statements of IOTA Mtech Power LLP ('the LLP'), which comprise the Balance Sheet as at 31 March 2021, the Statement of Profit and Loss and the Cash Flow Statement for the year then ended, and a summary of the significant accounting policies and other explanatory information - 2.
-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give a true and fair view in conformity with the accounting principles generally accepted in India including Ind AS notified under the Companies (Indian Accounting Standards) Rules 2015 (as amended), of the state of affairs of the LLP as at 31 March 2021, its surplus and its cash flows for the year ended on that date.
+We have audited the accompanying financial statements of IOTA MTECH POWER LLP ('the LLP'), which comprise the Balance Sheet as at March 31, 2023, the Statement of Profit and Loss (including Other Comprehensive Income), the Cash Flow Statement for the year ended, and a summary of significant accounting policies and other explanatory information.

+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give a true and fair view in conformity with the Indian Accounting Standards issued by the Institute of Chartered Accountants of India (ICAI) and other accounting principles generally accepted in India, of the state of affairs (financial position) of the LLP as at 31 March 2023 and its profit (including other comprehensive income) and cashflow for the year on that date.